Export Contact, Leads & Attachments from Salesforce to CSV

 Scheduling Salesforce Export

-Skyvia also allows you to set a schedule for a package to execute it automatically.
+Skyvia also allows you to set a schedule for an integration to execute it automatically.
 This might be useful if you want to configure data export operations to run periodically or if you want to delay an operation to a later time.

-Based on your needs, you can schedule the created package for one-time or recurring executions.
-Recurring package runs can be executed on a daily, weekly and monthly basis — once a day at a specific time or multiple times with intervals.
-You can select certain weekdays to schedule data export from Salesforce as well as to impose time period restrictions on the package execution for a day.
+Based on your needs, you can schedule the created integration for one-time or recurring executions.
+Recurring integration runs can be executed on a daily, weekly and monthly basis — once a day at a specific time or multiple times with intervals.
+You can select certain weekdays to schedule data export from Salesforce as well as to impose time period restrictions on the integration execution for a day.

 When choosing Skyvia Salesforce data loader to schedule export, you will considerably save your time, money and efforts in the future.